noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ![image](https://github.com/user-attachments/assets/3e4593d9-80f3-44c8-ae84-6dea0f3150c4)

 The PDN output above shows that PDN writes the LEF file, reads the CTS DEF and creates the grid and straps for the power and ground.
 As we know STDcells are placed in the std rows, therefore STDcell power rails are placed along the stdcell rows.
-The stdcell rails have a pitch of 2.720 which is equivalent to the height of the stdcell inverter.
+The stdcell rails have a pitch of 2.720, equivalent to the height of the stdcell inverter.
 Thus the power and ground stdcell rails match with the GND and PWR ports of stdcell inverter.

 The diagram below shows power planning.
 ![image](https://github.com/user-attachments/assets/647fa47a-14af-49ac-b0ab-476a05bb59fe)
 In the figure above, the green area corresponds to the picorv32a design.
 The red pads are for power, while the blue pads provide the ground connection.

 From the pads, power is supplied to the rectangular close-loop rings.
 The vertical lines connected to the rings are power straps.
-The stdcells power and ground rails are connected to vertical straps.
+The stdcells power and ground rails are attached to vertical straps.
 The height of the std cells must be multiple of the rail pitch to ensure proper power and ground connection.
 This image shows how the power comes from the outside to the pads, pads to the rings, rings to strap/stripe, and strap/stripe to stdcell rows.

 ##  Global and detail routing and configure TritonRoute
 Now the last stage in the design flow is Routing.
 In summary, we have done the following openlane flow steps so far: 1) the design setup using -prep commands, 2) the floorplan, 3) placement of stdcells, 4) clock tree synthesis, and
-5) power distribution network generation.
-TritonRoute is the engine used for Routing.
+5) power distribution network generation. <br/> TritonRoute is the engine used for Routing.
 The routing is divided into GLOBAL ROUTING and DETAIL ROUTING.
-GLOBAL ROUTING is done by the FAST ROUTE, while DETAIL ROUTING is done by TritonRoute.
+The FAST ROUTE does GLOBAL ROUTING, while TritonRoute does DETAIL ROUTING.
 This is shown below.
 ![image](https://github.com/user-attachments/assets/4d19f35c-18e9-4d3f-8a1f-57ae858be165)

 Before routing, first check the current DEF file: